GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report-2023-09-22/index.md

 # 2023-09-22: Mullion, Landsat 8 overpass

-This report summarises the validation data collected on the date of 2023-09-22 by the Cal/Val team of Geoscience Australia.
+This validation summary reports the surface reflectance data collected on the date of 2023-09-22 by the Cal/Val team of Geoscience Australia.

 ## Measurement variables